 Fatigued driving can be dangerous.
 In fact, it is just as dangerous as drunk driving according to several studies.
 However, unlike drunk driving, there is no clear test to determine if a driver was sleeping while behind the wheel.

-This makes it even more important to hire a Miami drowsy driving car accident lawyer from Lavent Law to investigate what happened and represent you during negotiations and in court.
+This makes it even more important to hire a Miami car accident lawyer from Lavent Law to investigate what caused your car accident and represent you during negotiations and in court.

 Proving Driver Fatigue